The Peninsula New York: Fitness center

 The fitness center at the hotel is located on the 22nd floor.
 The pool is in a glass-enclosed room; during the summer, a sundeck is available.
 The hotel's spa spans 35000 sqft over three floors.
 The spa contains 12 treatment rooms, a steam room, and an Asian lounge among other features.
 The hotel's pool, measuring 42 ft long and ranging from 3.5 to 5.5 ft deep, was installed in the early 1980s and originally contained a wave-making machine.
 In the 1990s, children could use the hotel's pool during the morning and early afternoon, but the pool and other fitness facilities were restricted to adults during other times.
+The spa also hosts various health and wellness classes.

 The health club also contained a running track and juice bar.
 By 2000, the hotel employed trainers who, for a fee, could accompany guests who wished to jog in the nearby Central Park.
 After the hotel was acquired by the Peninsula chain, the roof included a terrace called the Pen-Top Lounge.
-The Pen-Top was closed in 2008 and replaced with Salon de Ning.
+The original Pen-Top was closed in 2008 and replaced with Salon de Ning, which itself was renamed the Pen-Top following the 2024 renovation.
+The renovated Pen-Top Lounge has a retractable roof canopy with louvers.